VoThiNa2010/DSA-Assignment-1--FRAGMENT-LINKED-LIST/README.md

 which is illustrated in Picture 1 and Picture 2.

-Hình 1: FLL with 7 elements, each fragment has the maximum size of 2 elements A fragment linked list is implemented based on the doubly linked list, in which the list is divided into fragment with maximum size fragment_max_size.
+**Hình 1**: FLL with 7 elements, each fragment has the maximum size of 2 elements A fragment linked list is implemented based on the doubly linked list, in which the list is divided into fragment with maximum size fragment_max_size.
 In order to store these fragments, list of pointers containing the address of nodes at the